ricomoss/django_fixtureless/README.md

 Todo:
 -----------------

-1. Support MySQL
+1. Create a factory for creating groups of model objects
-2. Support SQLite
+2. Refactor *_autogen* methods into a class for readability.
-3. Create a factory for creating groups of model objects
+3. Refactor constants into a *constants.py* file for readability.

 Usage: